Research Scientist, Google, Inc., New York City

 PI, Lab for Recognition and Organization of Speech and Audio (LabROSA)

 Ellis graduated from MIT where he was a research assistant in the Machine Listening Group of the Media Lab.
-He spent several years as a research scientist at the International Computer Science Institute (affiliated with UC Berkeley) and remains an ICSI external fellow.
+He spent several years as a research scientist at the International Computer Science Institute (affiliated with UC Berkeley).

 CV: Full or 2-page